anbuchelva/blog/source/_posts/integrate-netlify-cms-with-hexo.md

 ### Conclusion
 * Having a proper CMS setup would help to make the writing easy and spontaneous.
-* Need not to depend on the personal computer with {% label @git %} and {% label @hexo %} configuured to push the commits or previewing the changes.
+* Need not to depend on the personal computer with {% label @git %} and {% label @hexo %} configured to push the commits or previewing the changes.
 * It helps to focus more on writing than tweaking the existing layouts.

 #### Next Steps